TechThrives/Automa/README.md

 ## Overview

 Automa allows users to automate processes by defining **triggers** (events that start a workflow) and **actions** (tasks that are performed automatically once a trigger occurs).
-It is designed to be highly customizable, supporting multiple workflows and enabling the automation of complex processes.
+It is designed to be highly customizable, supporting multiple workflows and enabling the automation of processes.

 ## Technologies Used